Best Lock Types for Changing Rooms: Security and Access Options

 Coin-operated locks

-Coin locks are often used in leisure centres and public facilities.
+Coin-operated locks are often used in leisure centres and public facilities where lockers are shared for short periods.

 - encourage locker turnover